I had the experience.

 Without that structure, non-linear careers are more vulnerable to misclassification, suppression, and fragmentation across search and answer engines.
 In this environment, authority has to be engineered by establishing a clear footprint, using content to reinforce and compound trust over time, and deploying structured data as a defensive mechanism to protect the integrity of that authority.

-If your authority is being fragmented, misread, or suppressed online, I help high-level consultants and technical leaders reconstruct their authority footprint for the AI-first world through the Inbound Authority System.
+If your authority is being fragmented, misread, or suppressed online, I help founders, executives, and subject matter experts behind expertise-led businesses turn real-world expertise into a trusted authority footprint using Authority Engineering.

 LinkedIn: https://linkedin.com/in/tiaawilliams2